cgencer/EQueue-docs/02-Game-Overview.md

 ##### Emotional Intelligence (EQ)
 *set collection of experienced and completed emotions*

 Experiencing and learning to deal with a variety of emotions builds up our emotional intelligence.
 A set can also be built only with completed emotions or with a mixed set of  through experienced emotions with personas plus the completed emotions through recognising.
 Several emotions on personas could be distributed among several sets.
-Multiple sets gives multiple bonus.
+The number of sets completed acts as a multiplier for the total number of clear crystals.
 ##### *Triggering (Emotional) Patterns*

 Every player has one or more patterns as the outcome of their relationships (with personas).
 Players have to watch out if completed emotions matches the color-sequence of a pattern even with other emotions in-between.
-When one of our patterns emerges it results initiates a crisis, resulting with loss of all crystals for this round.
+When one of our patterns emerges it results initiates a crisis, resulting with loss of all colored crystals for this round.
 Players have to prioritize to watch out for these patterns and dismantle them.
 ## A Typical Turn:

 - The gameplay is focused on the circular board and all players queue's.